stencila/stencila/README.md

 ### Packages

 Stencila is implemented as an ecosystem of software packages, each exposing the platform to different types of users and use cases.
-For example, if you just want a quick way to get started, check out the [desktop application](https://github.com/stencila/electron); but if you're a Python coder, the [`py`](https://github.com/stencila/py) package, will probably be more your thing.
+For example, if you just want a quick way to get started, check out the [desktop application](https://github.com/stencila/desktop); but if you're a Python coder, the [`py`](https://github.com/stencila/py) package, will probably be more your thing.
 This repository doesn't contain any active code itself, it's just here as a central place for shared documentation and issues.

 We're currently undertaking a major rewrite of the platform, moving to a more modular and decoupled architecture.
 It's still a work in progress.
 So if you're confused or what more info [talk to us](https://gitter.im/stencila/stencila).
 (Really, do it! :smile:)

-A cross platform desktop application is provided by the `electron` package:
+A cross platform desktop application is provided by the `desktop` package:

-- [electron](https://github.com/stencila/electron) : Stencila on the desktop
+- [desktop](https://github.com/stencila/desktop) : Stencila on the desktop

 Browser-based user interfaces are provided by the `ui` package: